 If your previous birth experiences are causing nerves or anxiety about this pregnancy and birth, make sure you speak to your midwife.
-They can refer you for extra support, such as counselling, or to the Birth Choices clinic at Poole Maternity Hospital.
+They can refer you for extra support, such as counselling, or to the Birth Choices clinic at University Hospitals Dorset in Poole or at Dorset County Hospital in Dorchester.

 A healthy lifestyle and weight will benefit your pregnancy and get you in the best health for labour.
 Have a look at our section on looking after yourself and bump.
 LiveWell Dorset also has lots of great information and support to achieve a healthier lifestyle.